SARA HAWKINS ATTORNEY AT LAW, LLC PRIVACY NOTICE FOR CALIFORNIA CONSUMERS

 - Service providers.

 - Third parties with whom you direct us to share your personal information

 Disclosures of Personal Information for a Business Purpose

-In the preceding twelve (12) months, Sara F. Hawkins Attorney at Law, PC has disclosed the following categories of personal information for a business purpose:
+In the preceding twelve (12) months, Sara Hawkins Attorney at Law, LLC has disclosed the following categories of personal information for a business purpose:

 Category A: Identifiers.

 Category B: California Customer Records personal information categories.